-Fun Fact: This fish is not part of the bass family - its actual name is Patagonian Toothfish.
+Fun Fact: Chilean sea bass is not part of the bass family - its actual name is Patagonian Toothfish.
 The name "Chilean Sea Bass" was invented by a fish wholesaler called Lee Lantz in 1977 to make the fish more attractive to the US market.

 Ingredients